Ripe-Foundation/ripe-technical-docs/core-lending/CreditEngine.md

 #### Access

-Only callable by AuctionHouse contract
+Only callable by Deleverage, AuctionHouse, or CreditRedeem contracts

 ### `repayDuringAuctionPurchase`